jupcan/google-protobuf/README.md

 ```
 sudo apt-get install python3-protobuf
 ```
-*it can also be installed from the [official googles repository](https://github.com/protocolbuffers/protobuf)*
+*it can also be installed from the [official googles' repository](https://github.com/protocolbuffers/protobuf)*
 in ordet to generate the stubs from a .proto file we use
 ```
 protoc -I . --python_out=. sensor.proto